 From rooftop cocktail bars with amazing views to basement hideaways, Hong Kong has a sleek and sophisticated bar scene like nowhere else.
 Here’s a mix of new bars in Hong Kong and some older noteworthy ones too for you to try.

 This cocktail bar opened its doors in mid-July 2021 in the Four Seasons Hotel.
 The name comes from the ancient myth of Jason and the Argonauts, hence the adventurous drinks list.
 In particular, the bar celebrates six staple ingredients that may be endangered in the future: honey, cacao, vanilla, coffee, rice and apple.

 With a garden of 10,000 butterflies hanging from its ceiling, Iron Fairies has a luxe, dramatic feel.
 The fit-out pays homage to designer Ashley Sutton’s childhood near the goldmines of Western Australia.
-Expect boutique beers, crafted cocktails, great food, and regular jazz and blues acts.
+Expect boutique beers, crafted cocktails, great food and more.

 LG/F, Chinachem Hollywood Centre, 1-13 Hollywood Road, Central

 The Old Man

 It’s no secret that Ernest Hemingway enjoyed a tipple, so he seems fair game as the theme of a cocktail bar.
 This one in Central has picked up a bunch of awards since opening in 2017, not least for its inventive drinks, including many named after Hemingway stories.